DroopyTersen/skyline-iot-events/README.md

 >> npm install --save skyline-iot-events
 ```

-Otherwise, it also just works on any static HTML page.
+Otherwise, it also works on any static HTML page.
 Just add a script reference to one of the builds in the `/dist` folder.

 ```html
 <script src='skyline-iot-events/dist/iotEvents.min.js'></script>